Trucking industry challenges come in many forms.

 The biggest step is to stay ahead of new regulations.
 Don’t let anything “surprise” you (for lack of a better term) by keeping a finger on the pulse of new legislative actions, local ordinances, and upcoming changes.
 Most new regulations have grace periods, allowing the trucking industry to prepare, so there really is no excuse for being taken by surprise by any legislation.
 Following a blog such as ours and from other industry experts can also help you to stay ahead.

 The trucking industry continues to grow in many different sectors, and the need for reliable, highly-trained drivers is becoming increasingly necessary.
 The American Trucking Association has said that by 2024, there could be a shortage of nearly 175,000 truckers.
 These numbers could be inflated by new regulations that increase the requirements for obtaining CDL certification.

 How to Overcome the Challenge of a Driver Shortage

 Start by making your business a place where people want to work.
-This will give you a much better chance at keeping the drivers you have and decrease the potential effects of a shortage on your business.
+This will give you a much better chance of keeping the drivers you have and decrease the potential effects of a shortage on your business.
 Cast a wide net while searching for new employees, but don’t be in a rush to hire.
 Take your time, hire quality candidates and give them all the reasons in the world to stick around.